lamh85/slideshow-web/README.md

 Other features:
 * Sort the images by date.
 * Randomly sort the images.
 * If there is geo data, then the app displays the city's name and country's flag.
-This requires running the API: https://github.com/lamh85/slideshow-rails
+This requires (1) running the API (https://github.com/lamh85/slideshow-rails), and (2) setting the environmental variable `API_URL` in the file `.env`

 # To be added later: demo video and screenshots